“It takes a lot of courage to forgive someone but it takes even bigger courage to ask for forgiveness.” ~ Romin Niamat

 What is not written about as often, though, is the (perhaps greater) need to seek forgiveness.
 Seeking forgiveness takes real courage because seeking forgiveness means that we have to admit to ourselves that we were in the wrong.
 Seeking forgiveness means that we acknowledge that we have hurt someone else by something we said or did or by something left unsaid or undone.
 We were the cause of someone’s pain and we were definitely in the wrong.

 How many people quickly and willingly admit to being in the wrong?
-I am not sure I would need all the fingers on my two hands to count that number.
+I am sure I would not need all the fingers on my two hands to count that number.

 Our human nature holds us back from seeking forgiveness.
 Our human nature does everything in its power to pin the blame on others.
 We do not want to incur the blame, we do not want to admit the fault, because doing so, we believe, implies weakness.
 If we need to seek forgiveness, that means, we tell ourselves, that we were too weak to do what was right.